Valsvirtuals/ProtoGlove/README.md

 ## What is ProtoGlove?

-ProtoGlove a simple and efficient, open source, 3D printable **hardware prototyping platform** for DIY hand Motion capture & Haptics for Virtual reality
+ProtoGlove is a simple and efficient, open source, 3D printable **hardware prototyping platform** for DIY Hand Motion Capture & Haptics for Virtual Reality.

 ## What are the goals for this project:

-- provide a strong, reliable, versatile and universal system on which you can build and experiment your own idea
+- Provide a strong, reliable, versatile and universal system on which you can build and experiment with your own ideas
-- siplify and standardise structural parts to allow you to focus on your idea
+- Simplify and standardize structural components to allow you to focus on your idea
-- allow for faster prototyping, and thus faster develmopment
+- Allow for faster prototyping, and thus faster development
-- acelerate the propagation of new and potentialy better ideas in the comunity by not having to make a whole new glove every time a new desing comes out
+- Accelerate the propagation of new and potentially better ideas in the community by not having to make a whole new glove every time a new design comes out
-- lower the barrier to entry
+- Lower the barrier to entry

 ## What we have:

-- baseplate (size 5 to 13, complient, rigid, balanced or not, with "thumb plate" or not)
+- Baseplate (size 5 to 13, compliant, rigid, balanced or not, with "thumb plate" or not)
-- harness parts for 15mm nylon strap
+- Harness parts for 15mm nylon strap
 - ESP32 mounts flat or vertical
-- basic fingertip module , with option for mounting LRAs
+- Basic fingertip module, with option for mounting LRAs
-- "finger guides" with or without snap-fit rails, wire-pass-throught, hot glued or stitched
+- "Finger guides" with or without snap-fit rails, wire-pass-through, either hot glued or stitched
-- "snap fit" rails for mounting modules booth on the baseplate and the "finger guides"
+- "Snap-fit" rails for mounting modules both on the baseplate and the "finger guides"
-- blank modules that you can remix to implement your own ideas
+- Blank modules that you can remix to implement your own ideas
-- interchanchable and custumizsble controller/tracker mount
+- Interchangeable and customizable controller/tracker mount
-- support for EVERY controllers
+- Support for ALL controller styles

-## What's missing:
+## What's Missing:

-- more tip module sizes
+- More tip module sizes
-- a way to access the buttons on the ESP that are currently blocked by the ESP mount
+- A way to access the buttons on the ESP that are currently blocked by the ESP mount
-- add support for more board like Arduino nano
+- Add support for more micro controllers like Arduino nano
-- add placeholder models for commonly used coponents (esp32, potetiometers, servos and more)
+- Add placeholder modules for commonly used components (esp32, potentiometers, servos and more)

 ![alt text](https://github.com/Valsvirtuals/ProtoGlove/blob/main/media/parts.png?raw=true)

-## How you can build your own ProtoGlove?
+## How can you build your own ProtoGlove?

--what tools you need:
+- What tools you need:
-  - 3Dprinter
+  - A 3D printer
-  - 2mm or 5/64" drill bit (for reaming holes, you can use a similarly sized screw driver if you don't have one)
+  - 2mm or 5/64" drill bit (for reaming holes, you can use a similarly sized screwdriver if you don't have one)
-  - 120/180 grit sand paper (for flatening/scratching glued surfaces)
+  - 120/180 grit sandpaper (for flattening/scratching glued surfaces)
-  - (optional) heavy-duty side cutters, or a hack saw (for cutting the nails to lenght)
+  - (optional) heavy-duty side cutters, or a hack saw (for cutting the nails to length)

--what materials you need:
+-What materials you need:
-  - PLA (100 grams should be more than enough for 1 glove)
+  - Filament (PLA and ABS work best.
+100 grams should be more than enough for 1 glove)
   - superglue
-  - 30x2mm mild steel, flat head nails (for the harness latching points, universal controller mount, indexing parts, and can be used as cheap axles for small mechanism)
+  - 30x2mm mild steel flat head nails (for the harness latching points, universal controller mount, indexing parts, and can be used as cheap axles for small mechanism)
   - 15mm wide nylon strap (for the harness and universal controller mount)

 ## Videos: